Intensive English Language Program (IELP)

 Instrumental Music Program Year 5/6/7

 Weekly instrumental lessons are provided to all of our Year 5 students at a heavily subsided rate.
 Many other opportunities exist for our senior students, also at a heavily subsided rate, to participate in our school bands.
 More information can be provided on request.

 Intervention is highly valued at Richmond Primary.

-Students who are identified as requiring an NEP (Negotiated Education Plan) work on individual goals within the classroom and in small withdrawal groups.
-Class teachers and the learning support teacher meet regularly with parents to discuss and review NEP goals.
+Students who are identified as requiring learning support (One Plan documentation) work on individual goals within the classroom and in small withdrawal groups.
+Class teachers and the learning support teacher meet regularly with parents to discuss and review learning goals.